 Chemistry plays an integral role in solving everyday problems in areas such as energy production, pollution control and disease prevention.
 Our graduates go on to gain advanced degrees in chemistry, medicine, pharmacy and dentistry or enter the job market directly, building careers in the pharmaceutical, biotechnological, biomedical, energy and green technology sectors.
 We provide broad access, high quality education in the molecular sciences at both the bachelor's degree and master's degree levels.
-Undergraduates may specialize in either biochemistry or materials science.
-Graduate degree candidates focus on analytical chemistry, biochemistry, inorganic, organic, radiochemistry, physical or polymer chemistry.
+Undergraduates may specialize in biochemistry.
+Graduate degree candidates focus on analytical chemistry, biochemistry, inorganic, organic or physical chemistry.
 Our curriculum, taught by experts in each of the subfields of chemistry, supplements traditional classroom courses with hands-on laboratory and research instruction.
 For teaching purposes, as well as to support the department's research mission, we maintain a large collection of state-of-the-art instrumentation, including mass spectrometers, spectrophotometers and lasers.

 Undergraduate Honors Program